okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ##### Sign-on modes

-See [signOnMode](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/operation/createApplication!path=0/signOnMode&t=request) in the new [Okta API reference portal](https://developer.okta.com/docs/api/).
+See [Application - signOnMode](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Application/#tag/Application/operation/createApplication!path=0/signOnMode&t=request) in the new [Okta API reference portal](https://developer.okta.com/docs/api/).

 <!--
 Applications support a limited set of sign-on modes that specify how a user is authenticated to the app.